 - toss it out if you have had it for 2 years (we recommend adding the date that you opened your tube of lipstick on so that you can easily determine how long you have had it)

 Have your Tried Lipsense Yet?

 My sister raved about how wonderful that Lipsense was and I was a wee bit curious if it was really worth the hype.
 I normally hate wearing lipstick or lip color because it has to be reapplied frequently.
 So when Red Gate Beauty was looking for bloggers to give Lipsense a try, I quickly submitted my information.
 It took me roughly 30 minutes to figure out which color that I wanted to try. haha But there was just so many great choices to choose from.

 I ended up choosing Strawberry Shortcake and it was the perfect choice for my skin tone.
-I’m not one to wear a super bold colors.
+I’m not one to wear bold colors.
 The first time that I applied Lipsense, it only lasted about 4 hours but this didn’t scare me off since I didn’t reapply the glossy gloss after I ate dinner.
 Plus, the documentation that I received with my Lipsense samples warned me that it is possible the first few times that you do wear it that it won’t last the full 18 hours.

 The first few days of wearing Lipsense, your lips go through an exfoliation process.
 This process helps remove dead skin and old wax based lipstick or gloss build-up.
 It takes about a full weeks use for the Lipsense to exfoliate your lips but you can apply gloss before bed to help speed up the process.